konturio/disaster-ninja-fe/src/core/logical_layers/renderers/stylesConfigs/mcda/calculations/testData/readme.md

+# calculateLayerPipeline function

+`calculateLayerPipeline` creates a function which contains the logic for MCDA axis score calculation.

+It's used in two cases:

+- to calculate numerical MCDA axis score (used in MCDA popup when a hex was clicked)
+- to create MapLibre expression for axis score calculation (used for coloring the hexes)

 # calculateLayerPipeline unit tests

+`calculateLayerPiple.test.ts` makes sure that MCDA axis (aka "MCDA layer") scores are calculated correctly.

-The test uses `calculateLayerPipeline.testdata.csv` file to get the input data and expected values.
-This is a static CSV file exported from `calculateLayerPipeline.formulas.xlsx`.
+The tests use `testData/calculateLayerPipeline.testdata.csv` file to get the parameters and expected values.
+Each row of the CSV file contains MCDA axis parameters and expected scores for every transformation function.

 ## Test data files

-- `calculateLayerPipeline.testdata.csv` is a plain CSV file.
-Headers are using dot notation (parent.child.grandchild) to create nested objects in tests.

-- `calculateLayerPipeline.formulas.xlsx` contains two sheets:
+- `testData/calculateLayerPipeline.formulas.xlsx` has two sheets:

-  - `mcda_calc` has actual calculations and formulas
+  - `mcda_calc` contains step-by-step calculations of MCDA axis scores (each transformation function is calculated separately)
-  - `mcdaCalculations.testdata` imports necessary fields from `mcda_calc`
+  - `mcdaCalculations.testdata` imports only the necessary fields from `mcda_calc` to use in tests

+- `testData/calculateLayerPipeline.testdata.csv` is a plain CSV file exported from `calculateLayerPipeline.formulas.xlsx`:
+  - Each row represents
+  - Headers use dot notation (e.g. "parent.child.grandchild") to create nested objects in tests.

 ## To update the CSV file